Ville de Bordeaux: A380 production

 The origin of Airbus as a European holding company for a series of country-based existing aerospace manufacturers resulted in a geographically diversified structure with plants in France, Germany, Spain, and the United Kingdom.
 Transportation of components and sub-structures of existing Airbus models was facilitated by air, using the specially developed A300-600ST Beluga aircraft.

 As the major components and sub-assembly structures of the A380 were too big for the A300-600ST, Airbus were forced to choose between consolidating their diverse existing European factory infrastructure, or finding a way of transporting the components to a final assembly plant in Toulouse.
-Airbus choose to keep the plants diversified, using sea and road transport, with the production facilities and supply chain scaled for a production rate of four A380s per month.
+Airbus chose to keep the plants diversified, using sea and road transport, with the production facilities and supply chain scaled for a production rate of four A380s per month.

 Design

 Conceived by Deltamarin, Ville de Bordeaux was designed as a Roll-on/roll-off ferry.
 She was built in Nanjing, China using the Jinling shipyard.

-Built for a cost of $30million, the ship was launched in January 2004.
+Built for a cost of $30million, the ship was launched on 30 July 2003.
 She is the lead ship in a fleet of three Roll-on/roll-off (RORO) ships leased to Airbus; the others being the City of Hamburg delivered in 2008 and the Ciudad de Cadiz delivered in 2009.

-Jointly owned by Louis Dreyfus Armateurs of France, and Norwegian ship-owner Leif Höegh & Co; she is operated jointly by their subsidiary companies Fret and CETAM, on a 20+10year lease to Airbus.
-The ship started operations on June 10, 2004.
+Jointly owned by Louis Dreyfus Armateurs of France, and Norwegian ship-owner Leif Höegh & Co, she is operated jointly by their subsidiary companies Fret and CETAM on a 20+10year lease to Airbus.
+The ship started operations on 10 June 2004.

 In 2021 Ville de Bordeaux was fitted with a 500m² 'Seawing' - an automated foil kite developed by AirSeas (an Airbus subsidiary) to provide wind assistance to propulsion - and in January 2022 commenced six months of sea trials in preparation for full deployment.

+In March 2024, Ville de Bordeux was fitted with eSAILs, aiming to reduce carbon emissions of Airbus's transport operations and the company as a whole.
+The ship underwent 6 months of performance monitoring after the sails were fitted.